dkessner/PCHA/_sources/doc/topics.md

 * 3.8 Matrix inverses and determinants
     - learning targets:
+        - use the determinant of a matrix to determine whether the matrix is invertible
-        - matrix inverses
+        - compute matrix inverses
-        - solving linear systems with matrix inverses
+        - solve linear systems with matrix inverses
-        - matrix inverse <-> nonzero determinant
-        - linear transformations and the determinant
     - reference:
         - OSP 9.7, 9.8
         - DWFK 7.2